Why Is Your Cellular/Mobile Data So Slow? – Reasons and Fix it

 A slow internet connection can be a nuisance, but luckily there are simple steps to speed up your internet on Android and iPhone devices.
 Changing the DNS settings to reset the network connections and closing the background services to boost the Wi-Fi signal strengths help improve the connection speeds without purchasing more expensive equipment or new plans.
 Keep in mind that if none of these tips work, then chances are your ISP is throttling your connection, and the best way to get around the issue is to use a legitimate VPN provider.

 There are various ways to fix a slow internet connection.
-You can try restarting your device.
-If that doesn’t help, try closing all open apps and resetting your network connection.
+You can restart your device.
+If that doesn’t help, close all open apps and reset your network connection.
 You can also clean your browser cache or delete unused files and apps, and if all else fails, you can factory reset your device.

 It could be an issue with your carrier, a problem with your phone or tablet, or even something as simple as too many devices connected to your Wi-Fi network.
 Besides this, sometimes, too many apps running in the background or ISP throttling is a prime reason you experience slow internet speed on your cell phones.

-You can always run a speed test by visiting speedtest.net or fast.com and have a real-time analysis of your internet speed.
-Conduct the test twice daily for a couple of days and then compare the results.
+Run a speed test by visiting speedtest.net or fast.com test twice daily for a couple of days and then compare the results.
 If you are getting lower speeds than what was promised by the ISP, then you can contact the service provider to resolve the issue.
-In addition, you can also check the network outages before drawing any conclusion.

 Iam Waqas